What Is the Common Application? A Complete Guide

 - My Colleges: Similar to Dashboard, My Colleges maintains a running list of your added colleges, as well as deadlines, application fees, and contact information for each school.

 - College Search: As the name suggests, this tab allows you to search for and add any colleges that use the Common App.
-Simply click on the blue plus sign to add a school to your list.
+Click on the blue plus sign to add a school to your list.

-- Financial Aid Resources: This final section teaches students how financial aid works, how to apply for it, and how to explore scholarship opportunities.
+- Financial Aid: This final section teaches students how financial aid works, how to apply for it, and how to explore scholarship opportunities.
 You can also review financial aid offers here.

 When Is the Common App Due?

-The Common App opens on August 1 each year, meaning this is the earliest date students can submit their application.
-Those looking to get a head start on the application process can create an account and complete all general components at any time before this date.
+You can submit your application through the Common App starting on August 1 each year.
+To get a head start on the application process, create an account and complete all general components ahead of time.

 College application deadlines vary depending on multiple factors.
 If you’re applying early action or early decision, most schools will require you to submit your application around November 1.
 Regular decision applications are generally due by January 1.
 These are the most common dates for each application window, but deadlines also vary by school, so be sure to check each of your prospective colleges.

 Regardless of your desired application window, you should have all of your application materials prepared ahead of time.
-While the Common App stays open until 11:59 P.M. (in your local time zone), it’s best to submit your application earlier to avoid any technical issues or system delays, as many students will be trying to submit their applications at the last minute.
+While the Common App stays open until 11:59 P.M. (in your local time zone), submitting your application earlier can help you avoid technical issues or system delays, as many students try to submit their applications at the last minute.

 What Schools Accept the Common App?

-As the leader in college application systems, the Common App is accepted by approximately 950 colleges and universities.
+As the leader in college application systems, the Common App includes over 1,100 colleges and universities.
 Though the majority of these schools are larger, public universities, several international institutions and all Ivy League universities accept the Common App as well.

 It’s worth noting that many Common App schools also accept the Coalition App and/or offer their own proprietary system.
-In other words, you’re not required to use the Common App should you prefer another application system.
+You’re not required to use the Common App should you prefer another application system.

 Below are some prominent U.S. colleges and universities that accept the Common App: